CULTURAL INSIGHTS FROM OUR Front Desk Manager

 “When I’m off-duty, I love to go to exhibitions and plays at the monumental Art Center of Liangzhu, designed by the Japanese architect Tado Ando.
 Set in the northern outskirts of Hangzhou, Liangzhu boasts a gallery, library and theatre that are free to the public (except for special events).
 The Archaeological Ruins of Liangzhu City, dating back 5,300 years and inscribed to the UNESCO World Heritage list, also makes the area worth visiting.”

-“Hangzhou is renowned for its exquisite Longjing Tea, also known as Dragon Well Tea.
-For thousands of years, the Chinese have cherished tea not only as a delightful beverage but also as a cherished tradition promoting wellness and longevity.
-What always captivates me is the breathtaking scenery of the Longjing tea fields – where emerald-green terraces cascade over rolling hills.
-A leisurely stroll through these lush plantations, sipping a cup of freshly brewed Longjing tea, offers the perfect escape from the urban hustle.
-It’s a moment for me to reconnect with nature’s tranquillity and savour its purest gifts.”
+“Hangzhou is famous for its Longjing tea.
+For centuries, the Chinese have valued tea not only as a drink but as a tradition linked to health and longevity.
+I’m always captivated by the breathtaking tea fields where emerald terraces cascade over rolling hills.
+A stroll through these lush plantations, sipping freshly brewed Longjing, offers a perfect escape from city life.
+It’s a moment to reconnect with nature’s tranquillity and savour its purest gifts.”

 OUR Senior Spa DIRECTOR’S GO-TO PLACE TO UNWIND